nward13/PaymentChannels/README.md

 An Ethereum smart contract implementing uni-directional payment channels.
 Currently deployed on the Rinkeby test network at <a href="https://rinkeby.etherscan.io/address/0x8994743c6631f2b4bfc9a97e17fb39a28b0502e1#code">0x8994743c6631F2b4bfC9a97e17fb39A28b0502e1</a>.
 The contract can be used via a module running on the Saito blockchain that passes payment messages back and forth between Saito users (https://github.com/nward13/EthChannelsSaitoModule).

+For more on payment channels see this <a href="https://blog.altcoin.io/payment-channels-explained-what-they-are-why-theyre-important-82d5046f073c">Medium post</a>.

 ## Usage